Selecting an AR Buffer Spring

 This article is an extension of our discussion on reciprocating mass (bolt carrier group and buffer) and the gas system.
 It is helpful to understand how the gas system and reciprocating mass work in concert before continuing on to the buffer spring, so please review our Mass and Gas article.

-As the reciprocating mass moves rearward under the force of the gas system, the buffer spring compresses.
+As the reciprocating mass moves rearward under the force delivered by the gas system, the buffer spring compresses.
 As the buffer spring compresses, it absorbs and stores the kinetic energy of the reciprocating mass.
 As the reciprocating mass slows to a stop, the loaded spring releases the stored kinetic energy back into the reciprocating mass, driving it forward again.
 It is this release of energy that drives the reciprocating mass forward, strips the next round from the magazine, and puts the bolt back into battery.

 Spring weight can have significant impact on performance and perceived recoil.